mpieva/mapAD/Readme.md

 ## Performance/ Hardware Requirements

-In #5 (tracking issue) benchmark results for mapping are shown.
+The standalone program needs ~100GB RAM when running on 32 cores to align against the human reference genome `hg19`.

-Index generation for the human reference genome (hg19) unfortunately eats about 160GB of RAM (can certainly be improved by sampling the suffix array to k=32).
-Overall, the performance is comparable to `bwa aln` using ancient parameters.
+The mapping speed is roughly comparable to `bwa aln` using ancient parameters.
-However, as soon as sampled suffix arrays are implemented, the performance will likely decrease a bit in favor of memory consumption.
+To parallelize alignments, `mapAD` will use all idle CPU cores on the machine it is run on.
+When using the distributed mapping feature (dispatcher/workers), each worker "only" needs around 30GB of RAM while the dispatcher node uses around 60GB RAM (?) since it keeps the suffix array in memory.
+Indexing `hg19`, however, needs around 160GB of RAM.
+This will be improved in future versions.

 ## To do